Tulsa Attorney BlogDo Grandparents Have Visitation Rights in Oklahoma?

 It’s important to note that there are many other considerations for the court in determining grandparents’ rights.
 If you have questions or concerns about your rights as a grandparent, I’d be happy to discuss them with you.

 If you’re unsure about your rights as a grandparent in Oklahoma or need legal advice on any family law matter, please contact me at makelaweasy.com or 918-932-2800.
-As an experienced Oklahoma grandparents’ rights attorney, I offer a free consultation to help you understand your options and make informed decisions about your case.
+As an experienced Oklahoma grandparents’ rights attorney, I offer an initial strategy session to help you understand your options and make informed decisions about your case.